Kodak T-MAX 400 B&W Film Profile/Review

 If you want to add a stop of shadow information to the image, then place the darkest part of the image you want details in one stop down from the meter reading instead of two.
 400TMY has enough highlight exposure latitude that this is safe to do and still retain good highlight information for pretty much anything except the highest contrast scenes.

-Using Simple Film Lab, here’s the characteristic curve for 400TMY overlaid with the standard 0.56 Contrast Index that is scanned in with:
+Using Simple Film Lab, here’s the characteristic curve for 400TMY with our standard development described above.

 Dynamic Range/Exposure Latitude

 400TMY has excellent dynamic range.
 Following the development practice described above, you can expect a usable speed of EI 320 with a full 4-5 stops of shadow detail below below a correctly metered and exposed 18% grey card and a full 5 stops of exposure above that, with at least 2 or three stops of over exposure latitude above that, though in reality, you don’t need to give it that much exposure.

 400TMY has excellent resolution for a 400 speed film.
 Looking at it’s tech sheet over at Kodak Alaris shows that it is at about 80 line pairs per mm of film at a 50% contrast response and 200 line pairs per millimeter at 1000:1 total object contrast.
 In short, it has more resolution than most lenses can project onto it, so it’s not really a limiting factor when it comes to resolution.
 400TMY is my default 400 speed black and white film choice and I’ve shot a lot of it.
 It has enough resolution that I can see the differences in lens resolutions between the various lenses I own.
 I can’t say that about most other 400 speed films.
 400TMY is on the stellar end of the spectrum in terms of resolution.